reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 Now we can better understand why the process unfolds in this particular way.
 And lastly, because our modifications may alter the class layout, so we need to "Re-instance" it to reflect the change, we also need to ensure that existing instances in the world are aware of it.
 So they are also being "Reinstanced".

->Note: The steps mentioned above outline the compilation process for a single blueprint.
+>The steps mentioned above outline the compilation process for a single blueprint.
 However, the full process is much more complex, involving nearly 15 different steps.
 In this series, we'll cover each of these steps from start to finish.
 {: .prompt-info}

 ## Compile Button - The Trigger